 Gather the ingredients.

-If you like, rim a cocktail glass with superfine sugar.
-Use a lemon or lime wedge to wet the rim, then roll the edge in a small dish filled with superfine sugar.
+If you like, rim a cocktail glass with superfine sugar: Use a lemon wedge to wet the rim, then roll the edge in a small dish filled with superfine sugar.

 In a cocktail shaker filled with ice, pour the elderflower liqueur and pear vodka.

 Strain into the prepared glass.